 Thanks to the AOMedia funded dav1d project, an open AV1 software decoder initially jointly developed by VideoLan, Mozilla, and Two Orioles, there are feasible user scenarios for AV1 where software decoding solutions can be widely accepted.

 Up to today, dav1d can decode 1080p AV1 bitstreams on a single CPU core thread using a typical Snapdragon845 mobile device.
 Mozilla published their evaluation regarding the most recent dav1d performance data:

 - AV1 Multi-Threaded Decoder Comparison 2020-May-19 (libgav1, dav1d)

 We did an extensive performance evaluation over several mobile devices while simulating our customers’ typical usage scenarios, where dav1d proved that AV1 software decoding, even at high resolution, is feasible.

-Figure 3.
-Decoder performance comparing AV1 open-source decoder dav1d against H264 decoder ffmpeg-h264 & HEVC decoder openhevc, at encoding bitrates of 2mbps & 1mbps.
+Figure 4.
+Decoder performance comparing AV1 open-source decoder dav1d against H264 decoder ffmpeg-h264 and HEVC decoder openhevc at encoding bitrates of 2mbps and 1mbps.